Posts Tagged ‘well-being’

 Sigmund Freud Just as the world was preparing to enter the 20th century, Sigmund Freud was preparing to shock everyone with talk of unconscious drives focused on sex and aggression.
 He published Interpretation of Dreams in 1899 and started the professional psychology movement.
 100+ years later psychology as a discipline has shed light into the…

-This article is part of the course THRIVE 101: Positive Psychology History and Introduction Jump to Course Continued From Part 1… But Wait, There is Good News Remember, Csikszentmihalyi found that teenagers can be unhappy and can see life through their suffering, but he also found an interesting exception.
-When teenagers focus their energies on…
+Continued From Part 1… But Wait, There is Good News Remember, Csikszentmihalyi found that teenagers can be unhappy and can see life through their suffering, but he also found an interesting exception.
+When teenagers focus their energies on tasks that are challenging, their mood is more upbeat.
+In other words, he found evidence of when…

-This article is part of the course THRIVE 103: Activating Strengths in Pursuit of Well-Being Jump to Course Well-Being and The PERMA Model Seligman (2011) argues that well-being is enhanced through thriving in one or more pillars of well-being.
-His model, often referred to as the PERMA Model, consists of Positive Emotions, Engagement, Relationships, Meaning,…
+Well-Being and The PERMA Model Seligman (2011) argues that well-being is enhanced through thriving in one or more pillars of well-being.
+His model, often referred to as the PERMA Model, consists of Positive Emotions, Engagement, Relationships, Meaning, and Accomplishment (or Achievement).
+The more we thrive in each of these, the higher our well-being, according to…

 It’s well-known that parents’ personality characteristics can influence their children.
 But a new study suggests that the same might also be true of cat parents.
 In the study, researchers in the United Kingdom surveyed 3,331 cat owners.
 They asked the cat owners both about their own personality traits and about the health, wellbeing and behaviors…